 In order to assist the flow of traffic, we encourage that students exit cars upon arrival and wait in front of the building.
-In cases of inclement weather, students will be allowed to wait in the lobby after 7:10.
-Otherwise, students will not be allowed to enter school until 7:20 unless attending extra help sessions.
+In cases of inclement weather, students may be allowed to wait inside the lobby.
+Otherwise, students will not be allowed to enter school until 7:25 unless attending extra help sessions.

 Being on time is an important life skill that we are trying to encourage and develop with our students.
 Your cooperation in helping to promote this is greatly appreciated.

 Students must be in their homeroom seats at 7:40 a.m.
 If tardy, students must obtain an admission slip from the office.
 Tardy students should also bring a note, have a parent call, or have a parent accompany him/her to the office.

 Please be aware of the following disciplinary actions regarding tardies within one quarter: